-When students are in their middle and early high school grades, nearly all of them learn how to write a research paper.
+When students are in their middle and early high school grades, nearly all of them learn how to write or buy a research paper.
 In these early grades, instructors walk their students step-by-step through the process.
 Unfortunately, most students rely too heavily on their instructors and they do not learn how to complete the paper on their own.
 So, when they get to later high school grades and to college, they often forget exactly what to do.

 Whether you have to craft a term paper for a science class, history class, or literature class, the steps it takes to finish the project are all relatively the same.
 Students need to build a claim, conduct research to prove it, organize their thoughts, and build the paper.

 The first step is to create a claim (some instructors will call it a thesis statement).
 This is the sentence that will guide the argument of your paper.
 The claim should simply be the answer to a yes or no question about the subject you will be questioning.
 For example, if you are looking into whether standardized tests belong in elementary schools, you ask a yes or no question and answer it.
 So, your claim could be: Standardized tests should stay in elementary school so teachers can judge whether or not their students are understanding important concepts.

 Then, you will need to find the facts that supports your claim.
 Many students will conduct a preliminary search to determine if there is any support before they write the claim.
 But, once you have committed to a claim, start gathering the necessary support.
 While you are gathering your support, be sure to record where you found the information.
 There are plenty of online apps that help you maintain a bibliography list - use them.